KashifMalik777/PRODIGY_CS_01/README.md

 ## 🤝 Contributing

 If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-We welcome all contributions!
+I welcome all contributions!

 ---